Alleged antisemitic slur at Sydney junior netball game sparks outrage and legal action

 Details reported by only one source:

-• A young Maccabi player reportedly told her mother after the game that she wanted to remove her uniform because she 'didn’t want to be identified as Jewish' and 'didn’t feel safe.'
+- One of the girls in the Maccabi team told her mother she wanted to take off her uniform because she didn’t want to be identified as Jewish and didn’t feel safe.

 Source Articles